Fundamentals

 Valid usage defines a set of conditions which must be met in order to achieve well-defined runtime behavior in an application.
 These conditions depend only on Vulkan state, and the parameters or objects whose usage is constrained by the condition.

 The core layer assumes applications are using the API correctly.
-Except as documented elsewhere in the Specification, the behavior of the core layer to an application using the API incorrectly is undefined:, and may include program termination.
+Except as documented elsewhere in the Specification, the behavior of the core layer to an application using the API incorrectly is undefined, and may include program termination.
 However, implementations must ensure that incorrect usage by an application does not affect the integrity of the operating system, the Vulkan implementation, or other applications in the system using Vulkan.
 In particular, any guarantees made by an operating system about whether memory from one process can be visible to another process or not must not be violated by a Vulkan implementation for any memory allocation.
 Vulkan implementations are not required to make additional security or integrity guarantees beyond those provided by the OS unless explicitly directed by the application’s use of a particular feature or extension.

 Some valid usage conditions have dependencies on runtime limits or feature availability.
 It is possible to validate these conditions against Vulkan’s minimum supported values for these limits and features, or some subset of other known values.